billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 ## Installing openssh-server (optional)

 Because I find having to work with terminal environments in VirtualBox cumbersome, I prefer to install openssh-server and connect to every VM from my terminal.
-It is very simple to do if you want to:
+This is very simple to do if you want to:

 ```sh
 # in your VM (e.g alice)